galvestontx/malicious_prosecution/README.md

 GalvestonTx / GalvestonTx.co is not affiliated in anyway with the government of Galveston County…as it is known.

-* Galvestontx.co aims to use this page to encourage other’s who have been terrorized by the county to actively replace certain functions of county and state with distributed ledger technology.
+* Galvestontx.co aims to use this page to encourage other’s who have been terrorized by the county to actively replace certain functions of the county and state "governments" with distributed ledger technology.

 ***Upcoming Schedule***
 I accepted the court's invitation to physically occupy the court on May 6, 2022.
 The purpose is to discuss how they intend to pay for damages.